x676f64/secureum-mind_map/Ethereum 101/Ethereum Node-Client.md

 The two most common client implementations are Geth and OpenEthereum.

 Ethereum transactions are sent to Ethereum nodes to be broadcast across the peer-to-peer network.
-(See [here](https://www.ethernodes.org/))

 ---
 ## Slide Text